 After a drive of more than 2 hours, we arrived at the beach area in Kuna Yala.
 The drive there is already an adventure, once you leave the main road the Pan-American Highway you go from paved roads to dirt roads to paved roads and so on (see video below).
 Once at the beach, we unloaded our stuff and got ready for heading out to the islands.
 The people take care of your luggage and stuff, but make sure you pack waterproof.

 On our way to our island, we stopped at one of the main islands where the Kuna live.
 Here you were able to see how these people live and work.
 There is not a lot of tourism in this area.
 They mainly live off trading fish, coconuts, crabs and Molas, which are famous all over the world.
 Molas are the traditional clothes of the Kuna.

 As we hopped on board of our boat again and headed towards our islands you could see all the different islands around here.
 These islands are also very popular by circumnavigates for their friendliness of the residents and the beautiful nature here.
 We saw some Asian folks coming in on a yacht and having their honeymoon trip here or at least part of it.

-Once at the island, we put our tent up and enjoyed the day with swimming, sunbathing and relaxing and some good local food at night.
+Once on the island, we put our tent up and enjoyed the day with swimming, sunbathing and relaxing and some good local food at night.
 The weirdest thing here is, that you even have cell phone reception on the island we’ve been to.
 But as I got told, on an island a little further out, there is no more cell reception.
 The water here is so clear and clean.
 It’s amazing.
 Compared to Panama City, I almost wouldn’t believe that this is still Panama.
 But this is the Caribbean Sea.